davidask/StateViewController/README.md

 }
 ```

 Your `StateViewController` is now ready, and will switch between view controllers depending on state.
+Using `setNeedsTransition(:to:animated:)` you can transition between various states during the life cycle of your state view controller subclass.

 Multiple other callbacks are available for determining when a child view controller is appearing or disappearing.
 Please reference the documentation or the [Example](/Example).

+### Providing transitions between child view controllers

+Child view controllers of `StateViewController` conforming to the [`StateViewControllerTransitioning`](Sources/StateViewController/StateViewControllerTransitioning.swift) protocol can individually control their own transition.
+The available methods provide funtionality for:

+- Specifying duration and delayed start of an animated transition
+- Preparing the view controller for presentation
+- Performing animations along side an animated transition
+- Performing operations after a transition

+## Contribute

+Please feel welcome contributing to **StateViewController**, check the ``LICENSE`` file for more info.

+## Credits

+David Ask